Four antique walnut chairs from the early 20th century

 Description

 Four antique walnut chairs from the early 20th century in a blond walnut finish in excellent condition.
 The seat features a comfortable padding covered with ivory-colored fabric.
-The chairs have been restored and are in superb condition, sturdy also thanks to the stretchers connecting the turned and fluted legs.
+The chairs have been restored and are in superb condition, sturdy, also thanks to the stretchers connecting the turned and fluted legs.
 The backrest measures 100 cm in height and is decorated with perforated elements with stylized motifs.

 They originate from a private residence and date back to the early 20th century.

 Stylish antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
-It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
+It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Empire-style furniture and accessories come from the period between the late 18th and early 19th centuries.
+Empire-style furniture and accessories originate from the period between the late 18th and early 19th centuries.
 Everything was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.

-The key aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with counterfeits.
+The most important aspect of elite antique furniture is originality.
+This is ultimately crucial for buyers, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details

-SKU ANT-2990
+| SKU | ANT-2990 |

-Manufacturer Antyki
+| Manufacturer | Antyki |

-Model 2990
+| Model | 2990 |

-Material walnut wood
+| Material | walnut wood |

-Size Height: 100 cm Width: cm.
+| Size | Height: 100 cm Width: cm.
 46 cm Depth: cm.
-38 cm
+38 cm |

-Age 19th century
+| Age | 19th century |

-Year 1900
+| Year | 1900 |

-Condition After renovation
+| Condition | After renovation |

-Destiny To dining room
+| Destiny | To dining room |

 See catalog